 If you are considering this, or any other offer, please take the time to read the terms and conditions before accepting.
 Most of the promotions are simple enough, but a bookmaker may impose restrictions on the type of bets that can be placed with free bets.

 Gaelic Sports Betting Strategy

-Betting on Gaelic sports is no different to betting on any other competitive team sport such as football, American football or rugby.
+Betting on Gaelic sports is no different to betting on any other competitive team sport such as football betting, American football betting or rugby betting.
 As with any sports betting website, knowing your teams and doing your research are key elements of increasing your chances of getting a return.
-It’s also considered good practice to have more than one bookmaker that you use.
-Not only can you compare the odds at the different companies, but you can also take advantage of any promotional offers that they offer.
+Furthermore, there are some Gaelic sports betting tips we’ve included below:

 Interesting Gaelic Sports Facts and Stats